 Step 1: Move Away From “New Lead, Who Dis?”

-The first thing marketers can do to significantly contribute to sales pipeline is identifying and understanding the different groups they plan to target.
+The first thing marketers can do to significantly contribute to sales pipeline is to identify and understand the different groups they plan to target.
 For an effective approach to targeting audiences, marketing and sales need to work together.
 Often, that means starting at the top with the marketing and sales leaders.
 Leadership on both sides must be willing to work together and set a good example, set goals and help unify their departments.

 Once goals are set by leadership, marketing and sales need to take some time to sit down and identify audiences that have a high likelihood of converting and fit within an ideal customer profile.
-After outlining their desired audience they need to develop inbound and outbound marketing strategies — from emails and cold calls to blog posts and social media — that’ll connect.
+After outlining their desired audience they need to develop inbound and outbound marketing strategies — from emails and cold calls to blog posts and social media — that will all connect.

 Both departments need to be on the same page with how they’re going to generate pipeline.
 This means nurturing a lot of cross-departmental chatter.
 Both sides need to have shared goals, need to know what their pipeline targets are and why, and understand how they can develop actionable steps to achieve goals.

 With the necessary definitions identified and agreed upon, the next step is to develop buying personas, identifying keywords to target, defining a marketing qualified lead and mapping your content journey (after all, different buyer personas may experience or prefer a different content journey).

 Finally, the teams are collaborating.
 This means that they need to work together to develop an attribution model so they can identify the key moments in the customer journey, like when prospective customers became engaged buyers.

 In order for the teams to understand and agree on what success looks like, there are a few other questions to consider: